Monadic-DNA/GWASifier/README.md

-# GWASifier
+# Monadic DNA Explorer

-Match your DNA data against an open ended catalogue of DNA traits
+Match your DNA data against an open ended catalogue of DNA traits with private AI-powered analysis

+## Features

+- Interactive exploration of GWAS Catalog studies with quality-aware filtering
+- Upload and analyze your personal genetic data (23andMe, AncestryDNA, etc.)
+- Private AI analysis powered by Nillion's nilAI - your data is processed in a Trusted Execution Environment
+- Save and export your results

 ## Development